 The Quality Score of the keywords in your Google AdWords account is one of the most important factors in determining how much you pay for each click, or the CPC (Cost-per-Click) of the keyword.
 When you have a low quality score, you could potentially be paying more for each bid than you probably should.
-That is because the CPC is dependant on the quality score of the keyword as well.
+That is because the CPC is dependent on the quality score of the keyword as well.

 There has been a lot written about low quality scores and its effects and also how it affects your AdWords campaigns.
 We are going to take a look at it from the overall budget perspective and how you can use it as one of the factors to optimize the cost of your AdWords campaigns and lower your overall budget.

 Before you start with the quality score keywords, there are some questions you need to ask about the keyword itself…

 Relevance to the Marketing Strategy: How important is the particular keyword to your campaign?

 If the keyword is really important or vital to the business (or campaign) and is one of the most popular keyword that your customers use, then you probably should stick with it regardless of the quality score.
 You can work towards improving the quality score of the keyword over time, which is probably the best option.

 Revenue from the Keyword: How much revenue does the current keyword with its current quality score generate?